5T33Z0/OC-Little-Translated/13_Peripherals/Fixing_Webcams.md

 - Delete boot-arg `amfi_get_out_of_my_way=0x1` or `AMFI=0x80` (if present)
 - Save your config and reboot

 **Voilà**: Now, you can boot with AMFI enabled and grant 3rd party apps access to Mics and Cameras again!
+Once you have to apply root patches again (usually after installing macOS updates), you have to temporarily enable `AMFI=0x80` again so OpenCore patcher can do its thing.

 ### Solution 1: Re-enable SIP (not always possible)